Ho Chi Minh City

 With the city’s back turned on a broad plain that stretches west across Cambodia, and with the rich Mekong Delta at its feet, Ho Chi Minh City sits regally on a giant bend in the Sài Gon River.

-Deemed as a microcosm of Vietnam, Ho Chi Minh City, formerly known as Saigon, is a melting pot of culture and an extravaganza of culinary delights.
-Albeit relatively young compared to Hanoi and Danang, Ho Chi Minh City, endowed with a rich and colorful history as well as staple yet delicious food, is far from lagging behind these two cities in terms of tourism.
-One of Vietnam’s most visited destinations, this city can be described as an amalgam of a fast-paced life and a rich inheritance.
+Deemed a microcosm of Vietnam, Ho Chi Minh City, formerly known as Saigon, is a melting pot of culture and an extravaganza of culinary delights.
+While it is relatively young compared to Hanoi and Da Nang, Ho Chi Minh City, endowed with a rich and colorful history as well as staple yet delicious food, continues to thrive as one of Vietnam’s most visited destinations.
+This city can be described as an amalgam of a fast-paced life and a rich heritage.

-Ho Chi Minh City is emerging as a quintessential cosmopolitan city with the construction of many mega-malls, entertainment complexes and an enhanced public transport system.
-Travelers can now have more choices to put in their itineraries other than traditional tourist attractions like the Notre Dame Cathedral or the Central Post Office.
-Also, there are now many types of restaurants and accommodation, ranging from budget hostels to luxury hotels, to opt for.
-A trip to Ho Chi Minh City will both fulfill your expectation of a rising Southeast Asian hub and surpass your imagination of any typical exotic tropical land.
+Ho Chi Minh City has emerged as a quintessential cosmopolitan hub with the construction of many mega-malls, entertainment complexes, and an enhanced public transport system.
+Travelers can now include a variety of attractions on their itineraries, in addition to the traditional tourist spots like the Notre Dame Cathedral or the Central Post Office.
+The city offers many dining and accommodation options, ranging from budget hostels to luxury hotels, ensuring that a trip to Ho Chi Minh City will exceed expectations for any rising Southeast Asian hub while fulfilling dreams of an exotic tropical paradise.

 Best time to visit

-Having a humid sub-equatorial climate, Ho Chi Minh City has hot conditions with wet and dry periods over the year.
-The monsoon season, in which it tends to be sunny in the morning and rainy in the afternoon and evening, lasts from late April to November.
-Thus, in order to avoid getting drenched in rainwater, one may consider visiting this city from December to early April.
-However, it is from December to February that is the best time to visit this city because of the cool weather as well as festivals that take place during this time of the year, especially Tet (Lunar New Year).
+Ho Chi Minh City has a humid tropical climate with hot conditions and distinct wet and dry periods throughout the year.
+The monsoon season, characterized by sunny mornings followed by afternoon and evening rain, lasts from late April to November.
+To avoid getting drenched, it is advisable to visit this city from December to early April.
+However, the best time to visit is considered to be from December to February when the weather is cooler and various festivals take place, especially Tet (Lunar New Year).

 Iconic View of Saigon